 Have a partition.
 Typically, drives come with a preformatted partition.
 For information about partitioning an external hard drive if it doesn’t have a partition, refer to the manufacturer’s instructions.

-Additionally, no more than two external drives can be connected to the console at the same time.
+Additionally, no more than three external drives can be connected to the console at the same time.

 What to do if an external storage drive is not detected

 If your external storage device meets the system requirements but isn’t detected by your console, try the following:

 If this happens when your console’s power mode is set to “Instant-On,” try adjusting the power management for storage:

 Unselect the checkbox next to “When Xbox is off, turn off storage.”